OpenDSA/OpenDSA/RST/en/PL/LC/FreeBoundVariables.rst

-Before seeing how lambda calculus expressions are evaluated, we need some practice in identifying free and bound variables.
-Try the following two exercises:
+The reason that we devote a significant amount so this chapter to defining free and bound variables is that